one-and-only/one-and-only/README.md

 ## Noteworthy Projects
 ### I am the sole developer and project lead of the following projects:
+* JavaScript algorithmic trading bot for crypto (Suppabotta)
+    * Supports regular and floating arbitrage trading strategies across all cryptos from various exchanges
 * Custom, robust, and open-source Fortnite Lobby Emulation and XMPP server implementation
     * Travel back in time to many older Fortnite versions and experience the thrill of OG Fortnite!
     * This project includes a launcher app, API server code, a DLL for use with the launcher (redirects all of Epic's requests to my implementation), and a multiplayer packet specification